Ashu-amsalu/Interactive-Sales-Analytics-Dashboards-in-Tableau/README.md

 Welcome to the Tableau Data visualization project repository, showcasing insights into customer behaviour, product performance, and sales trends through interactive dashboards.

-### Project Workflow

-##### Analyse the requirements
-- Collect customer requirements
-- Choose the write chart
-- Draw the mockups
-- Choose the colour

-##### Build the data source
-- Connect the data
-- Create the data model
-- Check the data type
-- Understand the data

-##### Build the Chart
-- Create a calculated field and test it
-- Build a chart

-  Format
-  - Removing lines and grids
-  - Clean up the  axis and headers
-  - Colouring
-  - Tooltip

-##### Building dashboard
-- Draw mackup for Containers
--  Build container structure
--  Put all charts together

-Format
-- Distribute contents evenly
-- Format Colour, size and ...etc
-- Fit "Entire view"
-- Add legends
-- Add spacing with both inner and outer padding
-- Add filters and dynamics
-- Add icons

 ### Sales & Customer Dashboard Requirements
 #### Sales Dashboard
 The Sales Dashboard provides a consolidated overview of sales metrics and trends.
 Its primary objective is to support year-over-year performance analysis, identify growth opportunities, and highlight sales patterns for better decision-making.